AndreiChenchik/andreichenchik.github.io/andrei/index.md

 - **Backend** on Python with FastAPI, Strawberry GraphQL, Postgres and Reddis: [enableOps api](), [*source*](https://github.com/enableops/api-service)
 - **DevOps** on Kubernetes with Pulumi, ArgoCD and GitHub Actions: [local GitOps & IaaC, source](https://github.com/AndreiChenchik/local-cluster)

 Skills
 - **Critical thinking and problem solving**: if you have a problem I will provide a working solution
-- **Can manage full cycle of software development**: have prior experience as team leader of team 20+ ppl
+- **Can manage the full cycle of software development**: have prior experience as team leader of a team 25 ppl
-- **Businisses analysis**: have prior experience as product manager and data analyst
+- **Businesses analysis**: have prior experience as a product manager and data analyst

 Fun facts
 - The one who walk the walk: [did 400km of Camino de Santiago in 2022, starting from Leon](https://storyteller.fit/album/384)